ronny-rentner/ultraimport/readme.md

 [![Run Python Tests](https://github.com/ronny-rentner/ultraimport/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/ronny-rentner/ultraimport/actions/workflows/ci.yml)

 **Features**:
-- No more ambiguity: Import any file from the file system as Python code.
+- Import any file from the file system as Python code
-- Forget about packages and modules: It's just a file and you can import it.
+- Works independent of your `sys.path`, independent of your current working directory, and independent of your top-level package
+- Works no matter if you run your code as a module or as a script
 - Preprocess code for optimizations (see [example](/examples/working/debug-transform))
 - Recursively rewrite subsequent relative import statements
-- Re-import the same file as often as you want
 - Dependency injection (see [example](/examples/working/dependency-injection))
 - Lazy loading (lazy imports for modules and callables)
 - Fix circular imports through lazy imports or dependency injection